pettazz/pettazz.com/_posts/2015-03-26-graphs-and-other-nerd-porn-part-2.md

 Previously, on Graphs and Other Nerd Porn: [Part 1](/graphs-and-other-nerd-porn) {: .notice}

 So here I am, with a bunch of graphs showing me that once in a while on my server, the load average goes up and the temperature follows.
-Big damn deal.
-What good is any of this if I can't get some kind of insight into what's causing it?
+Big damn deal. <!--more-->What good is any of this if I can't get some kind of insight into what's causing it?
 I mean, what am I going to do if the temp graph suddenly shows 80, go get an ice pack and put it on top of the power supply?

 ![Extra Cooling](http://i.imgur.com/VruQNty.jpg "Other solutions proved inconvenient.")